emilsw/ew/np.md

  - Get more visitors (SEO, PPC, social media, content marketing, ads and etc.);
  - Get more money from your existing visitors and customers (optimization).

-Sure, you need visitors foremost, but <b> money spent on acquiring more of them disappears as soon as they leave without buying anything </b>

-And paid advertising is only getting more costly and SEO is only getting harder....
+Sure, you need visitors foremost, but money spent on acquiring more of them disappears as soon as they leave without buying anything.
+And paid advertising is only getting more expensive and SEO is only getting harder....

 &nbsp;